 not require more than one machine to run

 For the sake of simplicity, this class of tests is referred to as “make check tests” or “unit tests”.
 This is meant to distinguish these tests from the more complex “integration tests” that are run via the teuthology framework.

 While it is possible to run

 ctest directly, it can be tricky to correctly

-set up your environment.
-Fortunately, a script is provided to make it easier
+set up your environment for it.
+Fortunately, there is a script that makes it

-run the unit tests on your code.
-It can be run from the top-level directory of
+easy to run the unit tests on your code.
+This script can be run from the

-You will need a minimum of 8GB of RAM and 32GB of free drive space for this command to complete successfully on x86_64; other architectures may have different requirements.
-Depending on your hardware, it can take from twenty minutes to three hours to complete, but it’s worth the wait.
+You will need a minimum of 8GB of RAM and 32GB of free drive space for this command to complete successfully on x86_64 architectures; other architectures may have different requirements.
+Depending on your hardware, it can take from twenty minutes to three hours to complete.